JupyterPhysSciLab/JupyterPiDAQ/docs/Development_Notes.md

+## Development Notes

 ### Adding New Sensor Code

 1. Copy an existing sensor class paste it into the end of sensors.py and rename it.
-1. Update/delete functions for each valid unit within the new class as necessary.
+2. Update/delete functions for each valid unit within the new class as necessary.
-1. Update the sensor name, vendor and available units in the `__init__` function.
+3. Update the sensor name, vendor and available units in the `__init__` function.
-1. Add the new sensor classname to the list of available sensors in `listSensors` at about line 120 of sensors.py.
+4. Add the new sensor classname to the list of available sensors in `listSensors` at about line 120 of sensors.py.
-1. Add the new sensor classname to `getsensors` of ADCsim.py, ADCsim_line.py and any board (e.g. DAQC2.py) with which the sensor can be used. _Do not guess if a sensor works with a particular board.
-Test it!_
+5. Add the new sensor classname to `getsensors` of ADCsim.py, ADCsim_line.py and any board (e.g. DAQC2.py) with which the sensor can be used. *Do not guess if a sensor works with a particular board.
+Test it!*

 ### Running Tests

 1. Install updated pytest in the virtual environment: